AlexxYank/FetchTradingNewsService/README.md

 Pros:

-1.Provides a centralized web API for accessing and managing news data.
+- Provides a centralized web API for accessing and managing news data.
-2.Separation of concerns with distinct service components.
+- Separation of concerns with distinct service components.
-3.Easy scalability and extensibility with API endpoints.
+- Easy scalability and extensibility with API endpoints.

 Cons:

-1.Requires additional development for API endpoints and authorization.
+- Requires additional development for API endpoints and authorization.
-2.May require additional setup and configuration for hosting the API.
+- May require additional setup and configuration for hosting the API.

 ## Dependencies